vibewell25/vibewell/docs/docs/security/privacy-policy.md

 ## 11. Third-Party Services and Links

-Our Service may contain links to third-party websites, services, or advertisements that are not owned or controlled by Vibewell.
+Our Service may contain links to third-party websites, services, or advertisements that are not owned or controlled by VibeWell.
 We are not responsible for the privacy practices of these third parties.
 We encourage you to review the privacy policies of any third-party sites you visit.

 ## 12. Changes to This Privacy Policy